EchoTeam/genappup/README.md

   `git checkout -b myfeature`

-- some code developing,fixing, etc
+- some code developing, fixing, etc

 - `git commit`

-- go to application root dir (dir that has name the same as application name, with src/ subdir)
+- go to application root dir

 - run `genappup master`.
-It checks which .erl files were changed, generates appup term and store it into src/{appname}.appup.src.
-If appup file already exists, genappup runs merge application ( vimdiff by default, but can be specified by environment variable MERGETOOL)
+It analyzes which .erl files were changed, generates appup term and store it into src/{appname}.appup.src.
+If appup file already exists, genappup runs merge application (vimdiff by default, but can be specified by environment variable MERGETOOL)

-## How to build genappup
+## How to build and install genappup

     git clone git@github.com:EchoTeam/genappup.git
     cd genappup
     make

+Make genappup available through your PATH variable, for example, by this:

+    sudo cp genappup /usr/local/bin/